Orr-Lewis baronets

-The coat of arms of the Orr-Lewis of Whitewebbs Park, Baronets.

 The Orr-Lewis Baronetcy, of Whitewebbs Park in the parish of Enfield in the County of Middlesex, was a title in the Baronetage of the United Kingdom.
 It was created on 12 February 1920 for the Canadian businessman Frederick Orr-Lewis.
 The title became extinct on the death of his only son Duncan, the second Baronet, in 1980.

 Frederick Orr-Lewis owned the 100 ha estate of Whitewebbs Park in Enfield.
 In 1931, his son Duncan sold the estate to the County Council, which constructed a public golf course on the property.
 The Estate House, which dates to 1791, is now a public restaurant and two estate lodges remain.